gufolabs/gufo_agent/docs/collectors/index.md

   interval: 10
 ```

-`gufo-agent` allows to append user-defined labels to the collector's output.
+`gufo-agent` allows appending user-defined labels to the collector's output.
 User-defined
 labels are set as key-value pairs:

 ``` yaml